 Section 3.
 Vacancies.
 Any director may resign at any time by giving written notice to the President or Secretary of the Chapter.
 Such resignation shall take effect at the time specified in the notice.
 Unless otherwise specified therein, the acceptance of such resignation shall not be necessary to make it effective.
 Any vacancy occurring on the Board of Directors may be filled by the affirmative vote of a majority of the remaining Directors.
 Upon affirmative acceptance of election or appointment to office, such Director shall be installed immediately.

 Section 4.
 Regular Meetings.
-Regular meetings of the Board of Directors shall be called at any time and place to be determined by the President.
+Regular meetings of the Board of Directors shall be called at a time and place to be determined by the President.
 Proxy voting shall not be permitted at regular meetings of the Board.

 Section 5.
 Special Meetings.
 Special meetings of the Board of Directors may be called by the request of the President or any two (2) Directors.
 The person or persons authorized to call special meetings of the Board may fix any place, either within or outside of the State of Nevada, as the place for holding any special meeting.
 Proxy voting shall not be permitted at special meetings of the Board.